lsst-sqre/sqr-071/index.rst

     Otherwise, a new token (with the ``impersonator`` data field set) will be created for the impersonated user, and the session cookie will be updated to add that token to the ``impersonation`` field.
     This new token will have a lifetime equal to the maximum impersonation lifetime, which will be a configurable setting in Gafaelfawr.
-    The server will then reply with 200 and the same JSON body as ``GET /auth/api/v1/impersonation``.
+    Gafaelfawr will then reply with 200 and the same JSON body as ``GET /auth/api/v1/impersonation``.

+    Gafaelfawr will send a Slack alert with the impersonator, the impersonated user, and the expiration date and time of the impersonation on success.

 ``DELETE /auth/api/v1/impersonation``
     Stop impersonating a user.

     If no user is currently being impersonated, responds with a 404 error.
-    Otherwise, the impersonation token will be revoked, the user's cookie will be updated to remove the extra token, and the server will respond with 204.
+    Otherwise, the impersonation token will be revoked, the user's cookie will be updated to remove the extra token, and Gafaelfawr will respond with 204.
+    In this case, Gafaelfawr will send a Slack alert saying that the impersonation has ended.

 Logging
 -------